fbpx

 Guidelines

-The GIG Fund welcomes applications from a variety of organizations, including first-time applicants; organizations serving Native Nations, rural and urban areas; and organizations with organizations with a budget of $1 million or less.
+The GIG Fund welcomes applications from a variety of organizations, including first-time applicants; organizations serving Native Nations, rural and urban areas; and organizations with organizations with annual expenses of $1 million or less.

 Who should apply?

-• 501c3 non-profit organizations and tribal organizations with a budget of $1 million or less.
+• 501c3 non-profit organizations and tribal organizations with annual expenses of $1 million or less.

 • Organizations located in Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, or Wisconsin, and the Native Nations that share this geography.